plait-lab/edit-mirror/docs/installation.md

 implemented this plugin using the language server protocol (LSP), so you should be able to use this plugin with any editor that supports the LSP.

-All the code that you will install on your computer is open source, non-obfuscated, and accessible via the [Edit Mirror repository](https://github.com/plait-lab/edit-mirror).
+All code that you will install on your computer for this study is open source, non-obfuscated, and accessible via the [Edit Mirror repository](https://github.com/plait-lab/edit-mirror).
 If you have concerns about the security of the code that you will install, we encourage you to browse this repository yourself or send Justin Lubin an email